Minimum Viable Marketing

 With respect to messaging and value proposition you need to get one, you need to make it ubiquitous, and you need to make it.
 For demand generation remember you need a model to follow and even a plain model is better than no model.
 It’s impossible to improve what you cannot track.
 Finally, in content creation, the core idea is to grind out the gifts.
 If you keep at it, customers both current and prospective will think about you and thank you with their business.

-John Yoon is the Vice President of the Marketing Practice at Mercato Partners
+John Yoon leads the marketing practice at Mercato Partners

 Reach him at: firstname.lastname@example.org